Summary

 Automated Report Decks with Scheduled Tasks

-Cowork supports scheduled tasks (sometimes called “recurring tasks”), which means you can set Claude to automatically generate presentations on a schedule.
-Imagine this: every Monday morning, a fresh weekly metrics deck lands in your Downloads folder, populated with the latest data.
+Cowork supports scheduled tasks, sometimes called “recurring tasks.”
+Claude can therefore be configured to generate presentations on a schedule.
+For example, every Monday morning a fresh weekly metrics deck can be deposited in the Downloads folder, populated with the latest data.

 Set up a recurring task: Every Monday at 8 AM, generate a weekly